-Universities told to return to in-person teaching
+Universities told to give students face-to-face teaching

 By Sean Coughlan